httpwg/wg-materials/ietf102/minutes.md

 Julian: If you have support for 5 types, then I can ask for the JSON variant of all the types you can produce.

-mnot: I believe ti be an interesting usecase for "give me any image type".
+mnot: I believe ti be an interesting use case for "give me any image type".

 roy:  I would hesitate to make any changes here.

 mcmanus:  If anyone has implementation experience can tell us about it.

-roy: I don't have any good usecases for it.
+roy: I don't have any good use cases for it.
 We've kept this for historical reasons, and people have used it to select a particular version of a media type.

 mnot: I suspect the most we can do is warn people about unintended consequences.